x-vin/covidcures/docs/src/allopathic.md

 ## 6. Ippocrate Protocol

 ### Objective:
-The effective mitigation of infection through early intervention outpatient or at-home therapy, and prophylactic protocol to preempt infection
+The effective mitigation of infection through early intervention outpatient or at-home therapy, and prophylactic protocol to preempt infection.

 ### System:
-Repurposed allopathy
+Repurposed allopathy.

 ### Can be used alongside other allopathic treatments:
-Only at a competent doctor's discretion
+Only at a competent doctor's discretion.

 ### Status of authorisation:
 The Ippocrate Movement, centred in Italy, brings together a global network of eminent physicians, researchers, health and social workers, guided and represented by a scientific and medical committee of 23 physicians and scientists of national and international repute, including Dr. Robert Malone, the co-inventor of foundational technology that led to the invention of mRNA vaccines.
 The purpose of the scientific network is to use the best evidence-based research to formulate the best treatment approaches for Covid-19, and guidance to other physicians to treat their patients.